 The Capsizing of Humanity, June 17th, 2017

 Liberty Leading the People, July 21st, 2018

 The Throne of Gods, July 20th, 2019

 Frederick Stott Archer invented Wet Plate in 1848.
 The father of Collodion Wet Plate photography and the publisher of the very famous text on the subject called "The Chemist"

 Abraham Lincoln a few years before his assassination.

 Wet Plate Tin Type photograph of an anonymous "Veteran with his wife" taken by Frederick Scott Archer in 1850.

 First ever photograph of a human being, 1838, Boulevard du Temple in Paris taken by Louis Daguerre, the father of Daguerreotype photography which predates Wet Plate by a decade.

 Copyright Note: All referenced photographs, images and logos provided above are for informational purposes only and they are the property of their respective owners.
-Main portraits of Shane in header taken by Corey Carson from Elevate Studios, Bismarck, ND Nov.
-30th, 2015 and Kim Scianghetti Fine Art Photography, July 21st, 2017. www.imelevate.com and www.scianghettiphotography.com
+Main portraits of Shane in header taken by Kevin Klein, Valley City ND May 29th, 2020 and Herb Ascherman, Jr., 2018 and black and white close-up by Kim Scianghetti Fine Art Photography, July 21st, 2017 and Maris Locmelis from Latvia, May 25th, 2019 at ECW 2019. www.imelevate.com www.scianghettiphotography.com www.ascherman.com